lockss/lockss-rtd-manual/docs/upgrading/index.rst

 Run the Upgrade Script
 ----------------------

-The next step will update PostgreSQL from 9.6.12 to 14.7 if applicable.
+If you are upgrading from a version prior to alpha7, the next step will update PostgreSQL from 9.6.12 to 14.7.
 In addition, if updating from 2.0-alpha5, the archived content will then be reindexed.
+Either of these operations, may take some time.
 As the ``lockss`` user, run the following command in the :ref:`LOCKSS Installer Directory`:

 .. code-block:: shell